 SSRI alternatives are almost never offered as a first treatment choice.
 SSRI medications are most often administered without any searching medical investigations or lifestyle interventions.

 There are a host of factors that can bring on a depressive state.
-These include everything from hormones to nutrition to life stress factors, and many others.
-How hard would it be to check some of these things before pulling out a prescription pad?
-There are many factors to rule out before resorting to toxic prescription drugs like SSRIs.
+These include everything from hormones to nutrition to life stress, and many other factors.
+How helpful would it be to check some of these things before pulling out a prescription pad?
+There are many possible interventions before resorting to toxic prescription drugs like SSRIs.

 Alternative to Meds has been all about antidepressant alternatives for a decade and a half now.
 We help our clients get off antidepressants but also use holistic and environmental medicine to design better regimens for long-term health.
 Please note that we have exciting published evidence showing over 77% of our clients who stop antidepressant meds, with the use of healthful antidepressant alternatives, perform and feel better, i.e., with fewer symptoms than when they were medicated!
 That’s something to shoot for!

 15 Years Experience by Professionals Who Understand Your Journey.

 Many people, even those already taking SSRIs (selective serotonin reuptake inhibitors), have interest and questions about what other options exist in SSRI alternative treatments.
 And, there may be questions about how effective they may be.